 We would eat well for over a week.

 And that's when I burst into tears, whereupon Carla, too, wept.

 "You're not mad?" she cried.
 "I know you!
 I know how you are!
 You're not mad, are you?"

 We hugged, and she drove me to my car, whereupon we moved the cookie sheet from her trunk to mine.

-Fifteen minutes later, I showed The Boy what was in the trunk.
+Fifteen minutes later, in the daycare parking lot, I showed The Boy what was in the trunk.